-Although many elements of human nature seem universal in humanity, most psychotherapists, anthropologists, and sociologists would agree that there is a lot in each individual which is specific to the particular culture in which the person grew up.
-The traditions of the Irish Psycho-Analytical Association reflect three-quarters of a century of intensive psychotherapeutic work in Ireland, with Irish people.
+Although many elements of human nature seem universal in humanity, most psychotherapists, anthropologists, and sociologists would agree that each individual’s experience is embedded within the culture in which the person grew up.
+The traditions, accumulated knowledge and experience of the Irish Psycho-Analytical Association reflect three-quarters of a century of intensive psychotherapeutic work in Ireland, with Irish people.

-Although strongly Freudian in its beginnings, springing as it did from Freud’s inner circle in the U.K., the Association and its members have taken in the major advances in psychoanalysis and psychoanalytic psychotherapy throughout the seven and a half decades of its existence.
+Although strongly Freudian in its beginnings, springing as it did from Freud’s inner circle in the U.K., the Association and its members have incorporated the major advances in psychoanalysis and psychoanalytic psychotherapy throughout the seven and a half decades of its existence.

 President: Fergal Brady